The most frequently asked questions about voting at an election.

 - If you applied between 23 March and 19 April 2022 your postal ballot papers should arrive approximately on 28 April

 Your polling card will tell you the polling station you should vote at.
 You can also find your polling station by postcode on the Electoral Commissions website.

 How do I find out information about the candidates?

-Candidates' information will be available on the council’s website when the statement of nominations is published before each election.
+Candidates information will be available from 4pm on Wednesday 6 April on the council’s website when the statement of nominations is published.